-- 2.2 The school measures attainment using national curriculum tests.
-Where data is available for 2015, the results were well above the national average for maintained schools. - 2.3 The curriculum is documented, supported by appropriate plans and schemes of work for the pupils and covers the required breadth of material.
+- 2.2 Where data are available for 2014 to 2016, results in national curriculum tests at Key Stage Two were above average. - 2.3 The curriculum is documented, supported by appropriate plans and schemes of work for the pupils and covers the required breadth of material.
 The teaching enables pupils to make good progress, encompasses effective behaviour management and is supported by suitable resources.
 A suitable framework for the assessment of pupils' performance is in place. - 2.4 The standards relating to the quality of education [paragraphs 1-4] are met.